andr-ll/nuti/docs/flag.md

 ## Description

-Boolean state of some action.
-Only has value `true` or `false`, and if turned to `true` - keeps this state.
+The boolean state object, only has values `true` or `false`, and if turned to `true` - keeps this state.
 Can be used when different instances depend on each other.

 ## Usage